abelkent/abelkent/README.md

-Hello, I'm Abel Kent, a London based data scientist and machine learning specialist.
-If you are looking to contact me you can do so at: abel.wbkent@gmail.com
+Hello, I'm Abel, a London based data scientist and machine learning specialist graduate of 2022.

+Please send all contact enquiries to: abel.wbkent@gmail.com